veermshah/QuantumLoans/README.md

 ### 9. 💸 Is there interest on overcollateralized loans?

 Yes, most platforms charge interest on loans.
 The rate depends on the platform and type of loan, and it can be fixed or variable. 📅

+## 🌟 Join Us in Building the Future of Finance
+### We appreciate your interest in Quantum Loans!
+If you're passionate about decentralized finance and want to contribute, feel free to fork our repository and submit a pull request.
+Let's revolutionize crypto lending together! 💪

+_Empowering you to achieve more with your crypto assets. 🚀🌕_